mF2C/vpn/vpnclient/README.md

 * `connecting` - the client is in the process of connecting to a server
 * `failed` - the client has failed to connect to a server
 * `connected` - the client is connected.
 This is the only status where `ip` is populated.
+* `address error` - a fatal error has occurred where the address could not be parsed.
+A "can't happen" type of error.
+* `no conn` - the client is connected to the VPN, but it has temporarily lost connection to the server.

+### Checking the status and the message ###

+Most of the messages above mark temporary stages in the clients initialisation process.
+Only two states are final and (probably)
+irrecoverable: `failed` and `address error`.
+If the status is `failed`, the "msg" entry should provide additional information and should be displayed to the user or administrator.

+# Dependencies #

+## Production mode dependencies ##

+If running in production mode, the client depends on the following external services:

+* The VPN server: within the container, the `vpnserver` name should resolve to the IP address of the VPN server.
+* `cau-client` is expected to generate a credential from a suitable CA and place it in a shared volume traditionally called `pkidata` (see Environment, below).

+## Unit Test Mode ##

+If running as a unit test, the client needs:

+* The VPN server, as above.
+* Either the CA endpoint, or the CAU IP address (see Environment, below).

 # Building Containers #